rafalschmidt97/vexation/README.md

 ## Vexation

 This game is creating based on sprite from game [Titan Souls](http://store.steampowered.com/app/297130/Titan_Souls/ "Titan Souls").
-I have no experience with Unity but the hole idea for the game is to created something like Diablo (of course much less complicated).
+I have no experience with Unity but the idea for the game is to created something like Diablo (of course much less complicated).
 You can find more infomation on [Trello](https://trello.com/b/kBVdI8HP "Trello").
 Any suggestion will be very welcome!